EvoStream/ems_api_definition/_posts/2016-01-01-createDASHStream.md

   - dynamicProfile – Tells if the DASH stream is a live or VOD
   - groupName – The name of the target folder where DASH files will be created
   - keepAlive – If true, the stream will attempt to reconnect if the connection is severed
-  - localStreamNames – An array of local names for the streams.
+  - localStreamNames – An array of local names for the streams
   - manifestName – The file name of the manifest file.
-If blank, defaults to ‘manifest’
+If blank, defaults to **manifest**
   - overwriteDestination – If true, overwriting of destination files during DASH creation is allowed
   - playlistLength – The number of fragments before the server starts to overwrite the older fragments.
-Useful only for \`rolling\` playlistType
+Useful only for \`rolling\` `playlistType`
   - playlistType – Either \`appending\` or \`rolling\`
   - staleRetentionCount – The number of old files kept besides the ones listed in the current version of the manifest.
 Only applicable to rolling playlist type
   - targetFolder – The folder where all the manifest and chunk files are stored